mostafa-ehab22/Mapty/README.md

 Close the app and come back later—your workouts will still be there, thanks to **localStorage**!

 ## Key Components 🔑
-- **App & Workout Classes:** Object-oriented architecture to handle workout data efficiently.
+- **OOP Architecture:** Efficiently manage workout data using object-oriented design with the App & Workout classes.
 - **Geolocation API:** Used to get the user's current position.
 - **Leaflet.js:** To render maps and manage workout markers.
 - **Local Storage:** Saves workout data to be retrieved across sessions.